carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-1st-istanbul-design-theory-and-combinatorics-conference.md

 >
 > The web page of the conference was updated recently.
 You can find more information about the registration, accommodation options and the cost of the conference.
 >
 > We will be delighted to see all of you in Istanbul.
-Please fill in the pre-registration form in the webpage of the conference as soon as possible if you haven&#8217;t done so.
+Please fill in the pre-registration form in the webpage of the conference as soon as possible if you haven't done so.
 There is no obligations attached to filling the Pre-Registration form.
 This information is very important for us to have an estimate on the number of participants.
 >
 > For more information please refer to the [conference webpage](http://storage.ku.edu.tr/~eyazici/Research/Conference/index.htm).
 >